 You’ve set your WordPress username to ‘admin’ and realised that it’s not very secure, so now you want to change it.
 But, WordPress tells you “Usernames cannot be changed”!
-Well you can.
-So read on and we’ll tell you how to change your username In WordPress in a simple, straightforward way.
+Well you can, so read on and we’ll tell you how to change your username In WordPress in a simple, straightforward way.

 How To Change Your Username In WordPress

 First off, you can’t use the same email address that you used when you setup your original user.
-You can use any email address that you have access to as we’ll be changing it again anyway.
+You can use any email address that you have access to as you’ll be changing it again anyway.

 Using the new email address, create a new user.
 Choose something memorable – and obviously more secure than ‘admin’!
 Set your password and then set the User Role to ‘Administrator’.